 - 1 small slice ginger Be careful how much you add!

-- 1/4 cup manuka honey (regular honey is okay too!)
+- 1/4 cup manuka honey or drops of liquid monk fruit as needed! – see notes (regular honey is okay too!)

 - Brew your filtered water and pour over your tulsi lemongrass mixture.
 Using a microplane, add in a small amount of ginger.
 Be sure not to add too much as it will be spicy.
 You may also slice the ginger to make it less powerful.

 - Allow the mixture to steep for a few minutes, stirring if desired.
-Add in your honey now, or later when consuming.
+Add in your honey or monk fruit , or later when consuming.
+Keep in mind monk fruit is extremely sweet and only a few drops should be added.
+Taste each time a drop is added.
+Stir before tasting!

 - Next, strain the mixture through a fine mesh strainer or a tea strainer, being careful not to let any of the loose tea through.